Posts

 Showing posts from October, 2024

 What does counterculture mean to me?
-Counterculture brief
+My ideas I may explore- Counterculture brief

 What does counterculture mean to me?
 I had never heard the word Counterculture before this brief, so I asked some friends and family if they knew what it was, and they all said no. After some research I now understand what counterculture means.
-As a black woman, I sometimes feel pressured to do something about race.
-However, it is not a subject I wish to delve into.
+As a black woman, I sometimes feel as though I'm supposed to do something about race.
 I tend to stay clear of politics but now doing the research I understand how connected they are.
 I see counterculture as a resistance.
 Creating a mind map helped me to look at all the subjects under the counterculture umbrella.
-The first idea was to create something to do with a sensitive subject which is my uncle who was with my nan for forty years and came to this country in his early twenties.
-He has worked and paid his taxes and is now retired.
-When my nan passed away back in 2012 they tried to send him back to Liberia his birthplace which he had not been back to in over 40 years.
-This was a troubling time for my mum an
+The first idea was to create something to do with a sensitive subject which is my uncle who was with my nana for forty years and came to this country in his early twenties.
+He worked and paid his taxes and is now retired.
+When my nana passed away back in 2012 they tried to send him back to Liberia his birthplace which he had not been back to in over 40 years.
+This was a troubling time for my mum and me as he is our family.
+Fortunatel...

 Counterculture Brief- Mindmap